JenniLehtonen/Tip-calculator/README.md

-# Quiz
+# Tip calculator
-This is a quiz project
+This is a tip calculator project